casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 ## Calling Contracts by Hash {#calling-contracts-by-hash}

 After installing a contract in global state, you can use the contract's hash to call one of its entry points.
 The following usage of `put-deploy` allows you to call entry points defined in a smart contract.
+You will receive a deploy hash when calling the `put-deploy` command.
+You need this hash to verify that the deploy executed successfully.

 ```bash
 casper-client put-deploy \